binmishr/Tao-of-Tidygraph/README.md

 Installation
 =============
 tidygraph is available on CRAN and can be installed simply, using install.packages('tidygraph').
-For the development version available on GitHub, use the devtools package for installation:

 Library('tidygraph')